 Lithium-ion and lithium polymer batteries are still the dominant forms of batteries, but that wouldn’t be forever.

-Batteries that has solid electrode and a solid electrolyte known as solid-state batteries are tipped to overtake and replace lithium-ion batteries in different areas of applications, especially in Electric Vehicles.
+Batteries that have solid electrodes and a solid electrolyte known as solid-state batteries are tipped to overtake and replace lithium-ion batteries in different areas of applications, especially in Electric Vehicles.

-The advancement of battery technologies are pivotal to the advancement and development of many technologies, and solid-state battery technology is at the center of it all.
+The advancement of battery technologies is pivotal to the advancement and development of many technologies, and solid-state battery technology is at the center of it all.

-For EVs specifically, extracting maximum range and reducing charging time of batteries are the major battery-related challenges.
-And amongst all proposed solutions, solid state battery is the brightest.
+For EVs specifically, extracting maximum range and reducing the charging time of batteries are the major battery-related challenges.
+And amongst all proposed solutions, solid-state batteries are the brightest.

-According to marketsandmarkets, the global solid state battery market size is estimated to grow from $62 million in 2020 to $483 million by 2027.
-It is expected to grow at a CAGR of 34.2% during the forecast period.
+According to Research and Markets, the global solid-state battery market size is estimated to grow from USD 58 million in 2022 to USD 314 million by 2028; it is expected to grow at a CAGR of 32.5% from 2022 to 2028.

-Here is a list of major companies developing and producing solid-state batteries today:
+Here is the list of top solid state battery companies producing and/or developing solid-state batteries today:

 1. Solid Power

 Solid Power is a leading developer of all-solid-state rechargeable batteries for electric vehicles.
 Its batteries are extremely energy-dense, 50% denser when compared to lithium-ion rechargeable batteries.